How to take the ultimate trip to Muscat, Oman’s enchanting capital

 How should I get around?

 Taxis are plentiful, cheap and easy to hail – but always ensure the meter is running when you hop in.
-Oman’s app-based taxi firms include Oman Taxi: Otaxi, Oman Address and the government-owned Mwasalat.
+Oman’s app-based taxi firms include Otaxi and the government-owned Mwasalat.

 What’s the best view?